 Medical Device Registration and Approval in Norway

 General country-specific regulatory information is provided on this page for medical device registration and approval in Norway.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Norway, free of charge, to expedite the preparation of your medical device or IVD registration application.
+Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Norway, to expedite the preparation of your medical device or IVD registration application.

 Medical Device regulations and Classification in Norway

 REGULATORY AUTHORITY: Medical devices are regulated by the Norwegian Directorate of Health.
 Although Norway is not a member of the European Union (EU), it is a signatory to the European Economic Area agreement; devices can only be marketed and sold in Norway if they already have a CE Mark.

 CLASSIFICATION: Medical devices are classified according to risk into Classes I, IIa, IIb, III, and IV.